kcallin/mqtt-codec/doc/source/admin.rst

 .. code-block:: bash

-    $ rm dist/*
+    $ rm -rf dist build mqtt_codec.egg-info htmlcov
     $ ls dist
     $

 It's a common problem to accidentally forget to commit important changes.
-To combat this the ``pyvertest.py`` procedure clones the haka repository, passes it to a docker container, and runs a test battery in a set of environments.
+To combat this the ``pyvertest.py`` procedure clones the ``mqtt-codec`` repository, passes it to a docker container, and runs a test battery in a set of environments.

 .. code-block:: none